-HIST 250D.
+HIST 250V.
 Immigration, Race and Ethnicity in American History: 1600 to Present.
 1 Unit.

+This course focuses on Stetson's Human Diversity Value.
 This course takes a multicultural approach to American history, studying the experiences of the diverse peoples who helped build the nation.
 Topics include changing concepts of race, the role of the law in shaping immigration policy, the formation of ethnic communities, and the centrality of labor to the immigrant experience in the United States.
-Writing-intensive course.
+Writing enhanced course.

 HIST 251H.
 African American History.
 1 Unit.

 This course studies the experiences of Africans and people of African descent in the American colonies and the United States.
 Topics include the formation of African American communities and families, the history of slavery, civil rights activism, and the ways Africans and African Americans have shaped American history.
 Can be used as a D course.